 - Healthcare Provider is interested in increasing patient awareness of the TIF procedure for treating GERD.

-- EGS and Healthcare Provider each have an identified need for the other party’s assistance in marketing the EsophyX TIF procedure as a treatment for GERD.
+- EGS and Healthcare Provider each have an identified need for the other party’s assistance in marketing the TIF procedure with EsophyX device as a treatment for GERD.

 - EGS and Healthcare Provider agree to collaborate in order to advance their mutual business objectives and identified needs as set forth in this Agreement.